alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I kept working with the endings and updates for the Nullpoint project.

 **Thoughts**: I finally added the "knight" ending and included a song in the ending scenes.

+### Day 68: August 28, Thursday

+**Today's Progress**: Today I kept working with the endings and branches for the Nullpoint project.

+**Thoughts**: I added the "scary cat" ending and kept including songs in the ending scenes.